Skip to Main Content

 1. Fulfillment of all degree and departmental requirements

-2. Successful completion of at least five and a half courses within the distribution requirements below.
+2. Successful completion of at least five and a half courses from the required and elective courses, as detailed below.
 Courses taken for credit in the track may include classes required for the degree or by the student’s home academic department

 3. Completion of a thesis incorporating implementation science (optional but encouraged)

-• EMD 533 Implementation Science - 1 unit
+• EMD 533a Implementation Science - 1 unit

 Elective Courses (4 course units)